SpaceCowboy-71/EBPE-exam-questions-answered/EBPE-2023-exam-questions-answered.md

     - Biodegradability of pollutants, depended on:
       - Chemical structure
       - Concentration
-    - Bioavailability of pollutants, dependend on:
+    - Bioavailability of pollutants, dependent on:
       - Soil characteristics (organic matter)
       - Age of contamination
     - Inhibiting conditions to be avoided: